0styx0/abbreinder.nvim/README.md

 use {
     '0styx0/abbreinder.nvim',
     requires = {
+        {
             '0styx0/abbremand.nvim',
-        module = 'abbremand' -- if want to lazy load },
+            module = 'abbremand' -- if want to lazy load }
+    },
     config = function()
-        -- <config> can be empty to stay with defaults -- or anything can be changed, with anything unspecified -- retaining the default values
+        -- config can be empty to stay with defaults -- or anything can be changed, with anything unspecified -- retaining the default values
-        require'abbreinder'.setup(<config>)
+        require'abbreinder'.setup()
     end,
     event = 'BufRead', -- if want lazy load
 }